 arch_prctl - set architecture-specific thread state

-arch_prctl() sets architecture-specific process or thread state. code
+arch_prctl() sets architecture-specific process or

-selects a subfunction and passes argument addr
+selects an operation and passes argument

 to it; addr

-is interpreted as either an unsigned long
+is interpreted as either an

-for the "set" operations, or as an unsigned long *
+for the "set" operations, or as an unsigned

-, for the "get" operations.
+long *, for the "get" operations.

 Subfunctions for both x86 and x86-64 are: